Anastasia-Labs/smart-handles-agent/README.md

   their fees
 - `submit-simple` for submitting a simple route request (i.e. attaching a datum that only carries owner's address)
-- `submit-advanced` for submitting and advanced route request.
+- `submit-advanced` for submitting an advanced route request.
 This requires `advancedRouteRequestMaker` to be defined in the given `Config`